 - Free Holiday To Do List [A Cultivated Nest]

 A planner or binder will help you keep track of all the tedious tasks and hopefully lighten the mental load.
 Marie Kondo, the author of The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing, compares our visible clutter to that of our state of mind.
 Imagine taking all your holiday plans and organizing them into one simple binder.
-Definitely the closest thing to stress free as you can get mentally and physically.
+That’s definitely the closest thing to stress-free you can get mentally and physically!

 So you have yourself a nice little planner, now what?
 Well let’s put it to work for you.
 Check some “to-dos” off your list with these ideas.

 Print Christmas themed address labels and purchase stamps ahead of time.
 Store them in your planner until you’re ready to mail out those family Christmas cards.

 Gift cards & groceries, one stop shopping!
 Most grocery stores now carry a wide variety of gift cards to restaurants and retailers.
 Some even offer rewards for purchasing gift cards in the form of fuel discounts.
 Why not maximize your time spent by getting your grocery and gift shopping done all at once?